-- The FTM2 is clocked from the System clock / 16, because the slow loop is usually ten times slower than the fast loop and the modulo value can be kept reasonably low. - The FTM counts from CNTIN = 0 to MOD = MODULO/16 10. - An interrupt is enabled and generated at the reload and it serves the slow loop.
+- The FTM2 is clocked from the System clock / 16, because the slow loop is usually ten times slower than the fast loop, so its modulo value can be kept reasonably low. - The FTM counts from CNTIN = 0 to MOD = MODULO/16 \ 10. - An interrupt is enabled and generated at the counter reload and it serves the slow loop.